beammeout/nvim-bsd-lazy/README.md

 - Tom make sure if everything works run `:checkhealth` after nvim start.
 Scroll through the list and check for ERRORS.

 # Limitations
-- Mason plugin for LSP installation most likely won't work on *BSD systems.
+- Mason plugin for LSP installation by typing `:Mason` is not supported on *BSD systems.
+I'm keeping for folks that want to use this on Linux.
 Read more in this [issue](https://github.com/mason-org/mason.nvim/issues/382)
 - Some language servers can be compiled manually, others won't work at all.
 - As long as the LSP is in the PATH and is executable, it should work.
 - Keeping in mind that some neovim plugins are only tested on Linux, MacOs and sometimes Windows.
 Some weird behaviour is possible.